 The clinical manifestations of secondary syphilis result from hematogenous dissemination of the infection and are protean: condyloma lata (papulosquamous eruption), hands and feet lesions, macular rash, diffuse lymphadenopathy, headache, myalgia, arthralgia, pharyngitis, hepatosplenomegaly, alopecia, and malaise.
 As a result, syphilis has been named the great imitator.

-The incubation period is about 20-90 days.
-The organism does invade the CNS early but symptoms appear late.
+The incubation period is about 20 to 90 days.
+The organism does invade the CNS early, but symptoms appear late.

 T. pallidum is a slowly metabolizing spirochetal bacterium, requiring an average of 30 hours to multiply and cannot be cultured on artificial media.
 Its outer membrane lacks lipopolysaccharides and has few surface-exposed proteins, making it difficult for the immune system to fight the infection.
 Because of this characteristic, T. pallidum is labeled as a stealth pathogen.

 There are many histopathological features of syphilis, such as interstitial inflammation, endothelial swelling, irregular acanthosis, elongated rete ridges, a vacuolar pattern with lymphocytic infiltration.
 Silver staining can detect spirochetes anywhere from 30% to 70% but comes with a high rate of false-negative interpretation.
 Immunohistochemistry has a sensitivity of about 70% of accurately identifying the infection.